Barcelona Metro line 2

-Line 2 is a metro line in Barcelona operated by TMB, coloured purple and sometimes called línia lila.
+Line 2 (/ca/) is a metro line in Barcelona operated by TMB, coloured purple and sometimes called Línia lila (/ca/; "Purple Line").
 It is part of the city's ATM fare-integrated transport network.

 As of 2013, its termini are Paral·lel, in the Sants-Montjuïc district, and Badalona Pompeu Fabra, in Badalona.
 Plans are underway for a southern extension to Poble Sec and Montjuïc, and eventually to El Prat airport.

 Line 2's architecture bears resemblance to older lines, with its characteristic simplicity and lack of ornament.
 However, the stations enjoy noticeably better lighting and do incorporate some more modern architectural principles, a symbol of its construction in the 1990s.